Dollar set for second weekly drop, euro steadies near pre-war levels

 "Energy prices remaining at those levels is inconsistent with the euro at 1.18," he said.

-In a Friday note, Commerzbank FX analyst Michael Pfister said that implied FX volatilities were showing "hardly any sign of major uncertainty" with a key one tracked by Commerzbank also back at pre-war levels.
+Commerzbank FX analyst Michael Pfister said implied FX volatilities were showing "hardly any sign of major uncertainty" with a key one tracked by Commerzbank also back at pre-war levels.

 "Even if the war were to end, surely the next crisis is waiting for us.
-The US president has this week once again turned his attention to his favorite topic: the Fed.
-Geopolitically, Cuba appears to be his next target, not to mention his regular attacks against NATO," Pfister wrote.
+The U.S. president has this week once again turned his attention to his favorite topic: the Fed.
+Geopolitically, Cuba appears to be his next target, not to mention his regular attacks against NATO," Pfister wrote in a note.

 MARKETS WATCH CENTRAL BANK RESPONSE TO INFLATION RISKS